 IP address (C interface) Required.
-This interface typically requires continual access to the Internet (exception: some sites use P1 for all communication with the Internet).
+This interface requires continual access to the Internet.
 If you change the IP address for the C interface, the update process may require about 10 minutes.
 The IP is changed, and then you are redirected to a Web logon page.
 Enter your user name and password.
-Notice on the Status > Modules page that the services are starting up.
+Notice on the Status &gt; Modules page that the services are starting up.
 Allow for all services to start.
 Subnet mask (C) Required.
-Default gateway (C) Optional.
+Default Gateway (C) Optional.
 IP address of the router that allows traffic to be routed outside of the subnet.
 Primary DNS (C) Required.
 IP address of the domain name server.
 Secondary DNS (C) Optional.
 Serves as a backup in case the primary DNS is unavailable.
 Tertiary DNS (C) Optional.
 Serves as a backup in case the primary and secondary DNSs are unavailable.